postsharp/postsharp-emails/140-custom-validation-aspect.md

     }

     /// <summary> A (metalama) fabric. </summary>
-    ///
-    /// <remarks>  We'll be validating our code with via a ProjectFabric.
+    /// <remarks> We'll be validating our code with a ProjectFabric.
 It will verify
     ///           that methods within a certain type (in this case CoffeeMachine) can
     ///           only be called from methods whose name ends with the word "Politely". </remarks>
-    ///
     /// <seealso cref="T:ProjectFabric"/>
     internal class Fabric : ProjectFabric
     {
         public override void AmendProject(IProjectAmender amender)